hannesphillips/Documentation/setenv_getenv.md

       perror("getenv");
     cout << "$PWD = " << ppath  << endl;    //in this case ppath ="" because the environment of $PWD is not set

+Output of the following code will be `$PWD = ` this is because the environment of `$PWD` is set to `""` in this case, it makes the `ppath` point to a empty string.
+Hence the reason it does not throw an error, however if `$PWD` was not defined an error would be thrown.

     ppath = getenv("HOME");
     if(ppath == NULL)
       perror("getenv");
     cout << "$HOME = " << ppath << endl;

+Output: of this code would be `$HOME = /class/classes/username` this is because the char variable `ppath` is getting the environment from `getenv("HOME")` and the environment of `$HOME` is `/class/classes/username`.
+So `ppath` points to that environment.
+There is also proper error checking to make sure that `$HOME` has a environment and if it does not the `perror` is called.

     if(-1==setenv("PWD",ppath,1))           //since the overwrite paramater is non-zero it replaces environment perror("setenv");                     //of $PWD with the value of ppath which is defined by the environment
                                             //of $HOME

+Since the overwrite paramater is 1 it does not matter what the `$PWD` it is set to `ppath` as defined in the earlier example.

     ppath = getenv("PWD");
     if(ppath == NULL)
       perror("getenv");